maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ## Top 100

-First, we will scrape data from the Billboard Year-End 100 Singles Chart.
+First, we will scrape data from the [Billboard Year-End 100 Singles Chart](https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018).
 This will be our main data source.
-This approach has some limitations since we consider that, for any given song, it will at least hit the top 100 of the world charts.
+This approach has some limitations since we consider that, for any given song in the training data, it will at least hit the top 100 of the world charts.
 However, if you are trying to sell an ML-based solution to a music label, knowing whether a song will reach the top 10 of the year or remain at the bottom of the ranking has a huge financial impact.

 The year-end chart is calculated using an inverse point system based on the weekly Billboard charts (100 points for a week at number one, 1 point for a week at number 100, etc), for every year since 1946.

-The 2018 Billboard Year-End of 2018 can be found on Wikipedia : [https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018](https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018)

 ![image](https://maelfabien.github.io/assets/images/expl5_0.png)